Community Recognition Awards

 Green Award

-Honouring an individual, business or community organization that supports the protection, preservation, sustainability or conservation of our natural environment.
-This award celebrates those who share the Town’s commitment to creating a greener community.
+Honouring an individual, business, or community organization that supports the protection, preservation, sustainability, or conservation of our natural environment.
+This award celebrates those who share the Town of Aurora’s commitment to creating a greener community.

 Arts and Culture Award

-Inspired by the Johnsons family, this award is presented to an individual or group that has enhanced our community through their support or promotion of arts and culture, including music, visual, performing, or the literary arts.
+This award is presented to an individual or group that has enhanced our community through their support or promotion of arts and culture, including music, visual, performing, or literary arts.

 Community Leadership Award

-This award is presented to an individual, business or community organization that has significantly enhanced the Town through their contribution, commitment and leadership in the areas of charitable giving, civic engagement, community events or community spirit.
+This award is presented to an individual, business, or community organization that has significantly enhanced the Town of Aurora through their contribution, commitment, and leadership in the areas of charitable giving, civic engagement, community events, or community spirit.

 Good Neighbour Award

-Inspired by Frank Camenzuli, this award is presented to someone who embodies what it means to be a good neighbour.
-This award recognizes and celebrates the simple acts of kindness and compassion that help create connected and vibrant neighbourhoods.
+This award is presented to someone who goes above and beyond to be a good neighbour in their neighbourhood.
+By recognizing those who inspire others, this award celebrates the simple acts of kindness and compassion that help to create connected and vibrant neighbourhoods.

 Please Note: